andrewatts85/wp-notes/how-to-setup-dynamic-wordpress-menus.md

 <li <?php if(is_page('about-us')) echo 'class="current-menu-item"' ?>><a></a></li>
 ```

-You `current-menu-item` class can be any class just make sure you have the appropriate css rules to change the color.
+The `current-menu-item` class can be any class just make sure you have the appropriate css rules to change the color.